-Seven Selection Dispenser 1 ACCELER FREEZE Press to drop freezer temperature to -6°F for a period of 16 hours.
-2 ACCELER ICE Press to increase ice production for a period of 12 hours.
-3 CUBE Press to get cubed ice.
-4 CRUSH Press to get crushed ice.
-5 LIGHT Press to turn on dispenser light.
-6 FILTER RESET Press and hold 5 seconds to reset light.
-7 LOCK Press to disable dispenser (Child Lock). \ When this light is lit, replace the water filter.
+- 1. ACCELER FREEZE Press to drop freezer temp to -6 F for a period of 16 hours. - ACCELER ICE Press to increase ice production for a period of 12 hours - CUBE Press to get cubed ice. - Press to get crushed ice.
+CRUSH - 5.
+LIGHT Press to turn on light in dispenser. - 6.
+Filter RESET Press and Hold five seconds to reset light.
+(This light will tell you when to replace the water filter.) - 7.
+LOCK Press to disable dispenser.
+(Child Lock)